juanpc2018/-SOLVED-Very-Large-HDD-on-Linux-USB3.0-mass-storage-Problem/README.md

 P.D.
 10 seconds can work, but... its on the edge.

 -----
-if you want to read some of the long conversations about this, and how the solluton was found: https://bugzilla.kernel.org/show_bug.cgi?id=216282
+if you want to read some of the long conversations about this, and how the soluton was found:

+https://bugzilla.kernel.org/show_bug.cgi?id=216282